michel-kraemer/bson4jackson/README.rst

     <dependency>
       <groupId>de.undercouch</groupId>
       <artifactId>bson4jackson</artifactId>
-      <version>1.3.0</version>
+      <version>2.0.0</version>
     </dependency>
   </dependencies>

 If you're using `sbt <http://code.google.com/p/simple-build-tool/>`_, you may add the following line to your project::

-  val bson4jackson = "de.undercouch" % "bson4jackson" % "1.3.0"
+  val bson4jackson = "de.undercouch" % "bson4jackson" % "2.0.0"

 For `buildr <http://buildr.apache.org/>`_ use the following snippet::

-  compile.with 'de.undercouch:bson4jackson:jar:1.3.0'
+  compile.with 'de.undercouch:bson4jackson:jar:2.0.0'

 Compatibility
 -------------

-bson4jackson is compatible to Jackson 1.7 and higher.
-It has already been tested successfully with Jackson 1.8 and 1.9.
+bson4jackson 2.x is compatible to Jackson 2.0 and higher.

+If you're looking for a version compatible to Jackson 1.x, please use bson4jackson 1.3.0.
+It's the last version for the 1.x branch. bson4jackson 1.3.0 is compatible to Jackson 1.7 up to 1.9.

 License
 -------